dualinventive/cordova-plugin-windows-webview/README.md

 ### Plugin configuration

-In the cordova_plugins.js you will need to add the WindowsWebviewExec.js as a plugin:
+In the cordova_plugins.js you will need to add the WindowsWebviewExec.js as a plugin. **Important!
+This needs to be added to the top of the list**.

 	{
 		"file": "plugins/cordova-plugin-windows-webview/www/WindowsWebviewExec.js",
 		"id": "cordova-plugin-windows-webview.exec",
 		"runs": [
 		]
+	},

+_Note: Some plugins will not automatically work, including original cordova ones.
+Report any issues you might find._

+For the following plugins extra entries in the cordova_plugins.js are required, they need to be added underneath the WindowsWebviewExec.js entry.

+#### cordova-plugin-file

+	{
+		"file": "plugins/cordova-plugin-windows-webview/www/cordova-plugin-file/fileSystems.js",
+		"id": "cordova-plugin-windows-webview.fileSystems",
+		"pluginId": "cordova-plugin-windows-webview",
+		"runs": true
+	},
+	{
+		"file": "plugins/cordova-plugin-windows-webview/www/cordova-plugin-file/FileSystem.js",
+		"id": "cordova-plugin-windows-webview.FileSystem",
+		"pluginId": "cordova-plugin-windows-webview",
+		"runs": true
 	},

 You should remove all references to proxy files.
 For example for the device plugin you can remove this: